Simone-Gama/python-codes/README.md

 * Inserindo Tópicos
 * Inserindo novo código
-* Inser new topic, with commit right
+* Insert new topic, with commit right
+* Insert new topic for learning commit remote